mozmeao/infra/mdn/README.md

 NOTES:
-MySQL can be accessed via port 3306 on the following DNS name from within your cluster: yellow-wolverine-mysql.default.svc.cluster.local
+MySQL can be accessed via port 3306 on the following DNS name from within your cluster: yellow-wolverine-mysql.mdn-dev.svc.cluster.local

 To get your root password run:

-kubectl get secret --namespace default yellow-wolverine-mysql -o jsonpath="{.data.mysql-root-password}" | base64 --decode; echo
+kubectl get secret --namespace mdn-dev yellow-wolverine-mysql -o jsonpath="{.data.mysql-root-password}" | base64 --decode; echo

 To connect to your database: